 This event highlights student involvement opportunities at UNCW and the Wilmington community.
 Local business, religious organizations and community service agencies are incorporated in this event.
 It is a great opportunity for students to get connected and get involved.

 At the beginning of each academic school year, the incoming freshman will participate in convocation and trek around the school, making Trask Coliseum their last stop.
 This Trek also takes place during Midnite Madness, where students gather at the Village Apartments clubhouse and Trek to Trask to kickoff the men’s and women’s basketball season. (multimedia) (video)

 Seahawks from around the world paint the town teal during Homecoming.
 UNCW alumni, friends, fans and families are invited to come back to campus to enjoy alumni reunions, the TEALgate pregame party and the Alumni Homecoming Celebration, take classes and tours, and participate in other spirited events.
-Students enjoy a week of events that include the annual Dub Idol (video), Port City Step Show (multimedia), performances and a parade.
+Students enjoy a week of events that include the annual Dub Idol, Port City Step Show, performances and a parade.
 The Homecoming King and Queen are announced at halftime of the men's basketball game and the alumni award winners are recognized.
 (Homecoming video)

 Oozeball started in the early 1990s as a fun way for students to come together to relieve stress before final exams and has since become a long-standing Seahawk tradition.
-Funds raised through Oozeball registration fees help the Student Ambassadors serve UNCW with events like the campus-wide back to school Lemonade Brigade, community service work and other activities.
-In 2011, at the 18th annual oozeball mudslinging extravaganza 96 teams of 6-8 players – more than 600 students – will competed for the ultimate Oozeball title. (multimedia)
+Funds raised through oozeball registration fees help the Student Ambassadors serve UNCW with events like the back-to-school Lemonade Brigade, community service work and other activities.